 - Listen and follow directions.

 - Use inside voices.

 - Keep your hands and feet to yourself.

-- Use good manners
+- Use good manners.

-- Raise your hand.
+- Raise your hand when wanting to speak in large group.

 - Always walk in the school building.

 Students are encouraged to work out their own solutions to problems.
 However, a teacher will occasionally need to intervene.
 These steps are taken to resolve the situation: